-Because the name of a Data Object Group Field might appear in more than one Data Object Group, the name of the Data Object Group has to be provided when accessing the customer data.
-For example, in the customer data model shown in the figure above, the Data Object Groups Reseller-CompanyData and DirCustCompanyData could have a Data Object Group Field named city.
+Because the name of a customer field might appear in more than one customer field group, the name of the customer field group has to be provided when accessing the customer data.
+For example, in the customer data model shown in the figure above, the customer field groups ResellerCompanyData and DirCustCompanyData could have a customer field named city.
 Therefore, it is important to mention group name and field name.